Activity: Find an Approximate Value For Pi

 What are the (approximate) height and width of the rectangle?

 Its height is the circle's radius: just look at sectors 1 and 13 above.
-When they were in the circle they were "radius" high.
+When they are in the circle they are "radius" high.

 Its width (actually one "bumpy" edge), is half of the curved parts along the edge of the circle ... in other words it is about half the circumference of the original circle.
 We know that: